Updated: Jan 20, 2022

 B12 maintains nervous system integrity (nerve cells and normal myelination – the fatty sheaths that cover and protect nerve endings).
 It is essential for nerve and cognitive functions.

 B12 keeps the intestines healthy for the proper digestion and absorption of food, as well as the metabolism of carbohydrates and fats.

 Vitamin B12 is extremely safe to use.
-Subcutaneous B12 injections can be given to cats weekly to help fight anemia and support the immune system.
-Daily vitamin support can be given with oral liquids such as Pet Tinic or similar.
+Subcutaneous B12 injections can be given weekly to help fight anemia and support the immune system.
+Daily vitamin support can be given via oral liquids such as Pet Tinic or similar.